-In the opinion of Bond Counsel, under existing law (i) assuming continuing compliance with certain covenants, interest on the Series I Highway Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended, and (ii) interest on the Series I Highway Bonds, and any profit made on their sale, exchange, transfer or other disposition are exempt from Ohio personal income tax, the net income base of the Ohio corporate franchise tax and income taxes imposed by municipalities and other political subdivisions in Ohio.
-The interest on the Series I Highway Bonds may be subject to certain federal taxes imposed on certain corporations, including imposition of the corporate alternative minimum tax on a portion of that interest (For a more complete discussion of tax aspects, see TAX MATTERS.).
+In the opinion of Bond Counsel, under existing law (i) assuming continuing compliance with certain covenants, interest on the Series J Highway Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended, and (ii) interest on the Series J Highway Bonds, and any profit made on their sale, exchange, transfer or other disposition are exempt from Ohio personal income tax, the Ohio commercial activity tax, the net income base of the Ohio corporate franchise tax and income taxes imposed by municipalities and other political subdivisions in Ohio.
+The interest on the Series J Highway Bonds may be subject to certain federal taxes imposed on certain corporations, including imposition of the corporate alternative minimum tax on a portion of that interest.
+(For a more complete discussion of tax aspects, see TAX MATTERS.)

-\$140,000,000 STATE OF OHIO
+\$180,000,000 STATE OF OHIO

-General Obligation Highway Capital Improvements Bonds Series I (Full Faith and Credit/Highway User Receipts)
+General Obligation Highway Capital Improvements Bonds Series J

+(Full Faith and Credit/Highway User Receipts)